Where, when and how

 This flexibility in terms of time and place is possible thanks to the discipline of our team and continuous and attentive use of ad hoc tools.

-As mentioned above, it is possible at any time (with advance notice) to choose to work remotely for a determined period of time or indefinitely.
+We are remote-first by default.
 At Nebulab, we strongly believe in the remote-first philosophy, as it not only improves the productivity of individuals who are in an environment most congenial to them, but especially instills the habit of continuous communication and transparency.
-After all, we work remotely for all our clients!

 That said, remote work comes with serious challenges that must be handled in advance, to prevent them from negatively affecting your productivity and that of the entire team.
 In this section, we explain some of these challenges and how they can be overcome.